Skip to navigation menu Skip to content

 • Other tumors are considered standard risk.

-Our treatment goal is to give your child or teen the best chance of a long and healthy life.
-If your child’s tumor affects their reproductive organs, we work to protect their ability to have a baby in the future (fertility preservation).
+Our treatment goal is to give your child the best chance of a long and healthy life.
+U.S. News & World Report consistently ranks our Cancer and Blood Disorders Center among the top pediatric oncology programs in the country.
+If a tumor affects the reproductive organs, we work to protect the ability to have a baby in the future (fertility preservation).

-• Your child's age.
+• Age.
 Germ cell tumors tend to form differently in young children than in teens or adults.

 • Where the tumor is.